sbrow/bytenode-webpack-plugin/README.md

 # bytenode-webpack-plugin

-This plugin makes it easier to use [Bytenode](https://github.com/OsamaAbbas/bytenode) to protect your source code by shimming out your entry points.
+This plugin makes it easy to use protect your source code with [Bytenode](https://github.com/OsamaAbbas/bytenode) by replacing your entry point with a script that can import bytecode.

-It turns this:
+In short, it turns this:

 ```js
 // index.js